 - The analyzer does not care whether the program was compiled from a high-level language, or hand-written in assembly.
-In fact, some pieces of the program may be the output from a compiler (or from multiple compilers, for different high-level languages), and others hand-written assembly. - In terms of what features a high-level-language program is permitted to use, VSA is capable of recovering information from programs that use global variables, local variables, pointers, structures, arrays, heap-allocated storage, pointer arithmetic, for using the abstract stores computed during VSA to augment the call graph and control-fbw graphs on-the-fly to account for indirect jumps and indirect calls.

-indirect jumps, recursive procedures, and indirect calls through function pointers (but not runtime code generation or self-modifying code).
+In fact, some pieces of the program may be the output from a compiler (or from multiple compilers, for different high-level languages), and others hand-written assembly. - In terms of what features a high-level-language program is permitted to use, valueset analysis is capable of recovering information from programs that use global variables, local variables, pointers, structures, arrays, heap-allocated storage, pointer arithmetic, indirect jumps, recursive procedures, and indirect calls through function pointers (but not runtime code generation or self-modifying code).

-- Compiler optimizations often make VSA less difficult, because more of the computation's critical data resides in registers, rather than in memory; register operations are more easily deciphered than memory operations. - The major assumption that we make is that IDAPro is able to disassemble a program and build an adequate collection of preliminary IRs for it.
-Even though (i) the CFG created by IDAPro may be incomplete due to indirect jumps, and (ii) the call-graph created by IDAPro may be incomplete due to indirect calls, incomplete IRs do not trigger error reports.
-Both the CFG and the call-graph will be fleshed out according to information recovered during the course of VSA (see §6).
-In fact, the relationship between VSA and the preliminary IRs created by IDAPro is similar to the relationship between a points-to-analysis algorithm in a C compiler and the preliminary IRs are fleshed out during the course of analysis.
+- As will become apparent, compiler optimizations often make value-set analysis less difficult, because more of the computation's critical data resides in registers, rather than in memory; register operations are more easily deciphered than memory operations. - The major assumption that we make is that IDAPro is able to disassemble a program and build an adequate collection of preliminary IRs for it.

+We wish to stress that even though (i) the CFG created by IDAPro may be incomplete due to indirect jumps, and (ii) the call-graph created by IDAPro may be incomplete due to indirect calls, incomplete IRs do not trigger error reports.
+Both the CFG and the call-graph will be fleshed out according to information recovered during the course of value-set analysis (see Sect.
+6).

+In fact, the relationship between value-set analysis and the preliminary IRs created by IDAPro is similar to the relationship between a points-to-analysis algorithm in a C compiler and the preliminary IRs created by the C compiler's front end.
+In both cases, the preliminary IRs are fleshed out during the course of analysis.